kyma-project/community/guidelines/templates/resources/troubleshooting.md

 >
 >In the document:
 >- Follow the `10-{00}-{document-title}.md` convention to name the document.
 >- The title must summarize what the document is about.
 You can name it after a particular problem it solves.
 For example, if a user gets an error called "Transport is closing" when they run a Helm command, you can entitle the troubleshooting document **"Transport is closing" error**.
+To learn more about how to use quatation marks in metadata, see [this document](https://kyma-project.io/docs/master/components/headless-cms/#details-markdown-documents-metadata).
 >- In the body of the document:
 >   - Describe the problem from the user's perspective.
 >   - Explain the problem's possible cause, if needed.